afrid18/afrid18.github.io/content/post/prepping-for-gsoc/index.md

 Now, let's talk about my project progress.
 I'm currently in the early stages of development, and I'm excited about the possibilities ahead.
 The project is shaping up well, and I'm confident that I will achieve the goals set for it.

+As of now, still this week will continue as community bonding period.
+And then OFFICIAL CODING begins, 29 May 2023.
+To see the complete time line see [here](https://developers.google.com/open-source/gsoc/timeline).
+This timeline may change if you are seeing this post in future year.

 <h3 style="text-align:center"> Thank you for joining with me</h3>
 <h3 style="text-align:center"> stay tuned for more updates, see you in the next one</h3>